 1 The term energy mix refers to how final energy consumption breaks down by primary energy source.

 Not only is natural gas an easily accessible and abundant energy source offering a perfect fit with renewables, but it is also far and away the least polluting fossil fuel.
 When used to generate power, it releases almost half as much CO2 as coal.
 It is for this reason that we ceased all coal production in August 2015.

-Speeding up development of carbon capture and storage technologies
+Developing carbon capture, utilization and storage technologies

 Encouraging global initiatives

 A collective response is needed to meet the challenges of the 2°C scenario.
 Implementing carbon pricing, eliminating routine flaring and managing methane emissions will require public and private sector participation.
 To speed up progress, Total is actively involved in these areas, through international organizations and initiatives.

 Since November 2014, we have supported the U.N.
 Global Compact’s Business Leadership Criteria on Carbon Pricing initiative, which aims to encourage industry to incorporate carbon pricing into its investment decisions and promote this practice.
 Since 2008, we have applied a carbon price per metric ton of CO2 released.
 As a result, we factor in a carbon price of $30 to $40 per metric ton of CO2 released for all our new investment projects today.

 Alongside five other companies, we played a key role in May 2015 in the launch of Paying for Carbon, a call to governments to introduce a carbon pricing mechanism to discourage high carbon operations.

 Since March 2016, Total has been an active member of the Carbon Pricing Leadership Coalition (CPLC), whose objective is to encourage governments, civil society and industry to share experience and work toward the implementation of carbon pricing.